-- Form 470-2917, Medicaid HCBS Waiver Provider Application, and instructions for its completion, and - Form 470-2965, Iowa Medicaid Provider Agreement General Terms, and - Form W-9, Request for Taxpayer Identification Number and Certification, and - Form 470-5112, Designated Contact Person, and - Form 470-5186, Iowa Medicaid Ownership and Control Disclosure, and - Providers must complete child abuse, dependent adult abuse, and criminal background screenings pursuant to Iowa Code section 135C.33(5)"a"(1) before employment of a staff member who will provide direct care.
+- Form 470-2917, Medicaid HCBS Waiver Provider Application, and instructions for its completion, and - Form 470-2965, Iowa Medicaid Provider Agreement General Terms, and - Form W-9, Request for Taxpayer Identification Number and Certification, and - Form 470-5112, Designated Contact Person, and - Form 470-5186, Iowa Medicaid Ownership and Control Disclosure, and - Providers must complete child abuse, dependent adult abuse, and criminal background screenings pursuant to Iowa Code section 135c.33(1) "b" before employment of a staff member who will provide direct care. - If comprehensive preliminary background check determines that the person being considered for employment has been convicted of a crime under a law of any state, the department of public safety shall notify the facility or provider that upon the request of the facility or provider the department of human services will perform an evaluation to determine whether the crime warrants prohibition of the person's employment in the facility or with the provider.